laforge49/gems/gems-vault/basics/context.md

 Except for the root+sys context, every context will import one or more other contexts.
 The restriction here is that no two imported contexts may have the same [name](name.md), though context names need not be globally unique.
 Imports serve to virtually extend the namespace of a context.

-Imports are implemented as a [Reference Set](referencemap.md#Reference%20Sets) of context references included in the context data structure.
+Imports are implemented using the [sys+importclassifiers](../facets/sys+classifiersfacet.md#sys+importclassifiers).
 The order of imports is significant and is managed via the prefixes of those references.

 ### Resolving Names